 implementation (name: 'alicloud-android-ipdetector-${ipdetectorVersion}', ext: 'aar')

-Ensure the SDK version numbers in the dependencies match those in the downloaded files.
+}The SDK version numbers in the example dependency must match the version numbers in the filenames of the downloaded artifacts.

 Step 2: Configure and use the SDK

 // Initialize the configuration.
-You can call it without handling the return value.
+Call this method without handling the return value.

 InitConfig config = InitConfig.Builder()